Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 4, 2025

 Supervised Work Experience as an SAC-in-Training

-To qualify, your work experience must be completed within five years prior to submitting your application for full SAC licensure, and it must total at least 3,000 hours.
+You must accumulate 3,000 hours of supervised experience after receiving your SAC-in-Training license.
+This experience must be completed within five years prior to submitting your application for full SAC licensure.
 Your supervised experience must be within these eight subject category areas:

 - Clinical evaluation